mfreiholz/Qt-Advanced-Docking-System/README.md

 - [ ] `ContainerWidget::showSectionContent` needs to insert the SC at the correct preferred position of SW
 - [ ] Empty splitters, if only 2 or 1 items are in container
 - [ ] Restore: Handle out-of-screen geometry for floating widgets
+- [ ] Find an alternative impl for current static QHash, e.g. `SectionContent::GetLookupMap`.
+      It does not work, if linking from DLL AND EXE

 ### Beta 0.1
 - [x] Improve FloatingWidget (Remove maximize button, only support close-button which hides the widget)